-Title: Units of Study in Opinion, Information, and Narrative Writing with Trade Book Pack Author: Heinemann

-- 1. Write opinion pieces that support a point of view with reasons. - 2.
-Write informative texts to examine a topic and convey ideas and information clearly. - 3.
-Write narratives to develop real or imagined experiences using effective technique, descriptive details and clear event sequences. - 4.
-Produce writing in which the development and organization are appropriate to task and purpose (with guidance from adults). - 5.
-Develop and strengthen writing by planning, revising, and editing (with guidance and support from adults and peers). - 6.
-Conduct short research projects that build knowledge about a topic. - 7.
-Understand the functions of nouns, pronouns, verbs, adjectives, and adverbs. - 8.
-Form and use regular and irregular plural nouns, possessive nouns, and abstract nouns. - 9.
-Form regular and irregular verbs, comparative and superlative adjectives and adverbs, and ensure subject-verb and pronoun-antecedent agreement. - 10.
-Produce simple, compound, and complex sentences and use coordinating and subordinating conjunctions. - 11.
-Write dialogue correctly, capitalize titles, and use commas after direct addresses.
+Title: Not So Wimpy Teacher - 3rd Grade Writing Curriculum and Grammar Curriculum Author: Jamie Sears Copyright: 2024 Website: notsowimpyteacher.com

+1. Write opinion pieces that support a point of view with reasons.

+2. Write informative texts to examine a topic and convey ideas and information clearly.

+3. Write narratives to develop real or imagined experiences using effective technique, descriptive details and clear event sequences.

+4. Produce writing in which the development and organization are appropriate to task and purpose (with guidance from adults).

+5. Develop and strengthen writing by planning, revising, and editing (with guidance and support from adults and peers).

+6. Conduct short research projects that build knowledge about a topic.

+7. Understand the functions of nouns, pronouns, verbs, adjectives, and adverbs.

+8. Form and use regular and irregular plural nouns, possessive nouns, and abstract nouns.

+9. Form regular and irregular verbs, comparative and superlative adjectives and adverbs, and ensure subject-verb and pronoun-antecedent agreement.

+10. Produce simple and compound sentences and use coordinating and subordinating conjunctions.

+11. Write dialogue correctly, capitalize titles, and use commas after direct addresses.

+12. Distinguish between shades of meaning.